 Sometimes people say to me, “Ugh, I’m so jealous.
 I wish I had the money and time to travel like you,” as if I’m some expatriate loafer with a trust fund or something (expatriate, yes– loafer and trust fund baby, no).
 It’s true that traveling, like almost any other pastime, costs money and takes up a lot of time, two things in short supply for most.
 But you don’t have to cross an ocean, or even the state, to discover a new place.
 Foregoing small items in your budget will quickly free up enough money for at least a little bit of travel, especially the no-frills and more Earth-friendly variety I’m fond of.

 I do currently have more time and flexibility than the average American to traipse about.
 I’m already in Europe, where it’s quite easy and relatively affordable to travel between countries and where people are allowed real time off*.
 Plus I have no sticky children to take care of or (crippling) debt to pay down.
-Still, I’m on a very tight budget, and I have to make minor sacrifices in my daily life to afford my trips.
-These kinds of trade-offs are individual– things I wouldn’t personally blink at giving up might be essential to others.
+Still, I’m on a very tight budget, and I have to make minor sacrifices in my daily life to afford my favorite hobby.
+These kinds of trade-offs are highly individual– things I wouldn’t personally blink at giving up might be difficult for others to forego.
 For example, I only go out to eat once in a while and I don’t buy fancy cooking ingredients or equipment.
 I rarely shop, period, especially not for nice clothes.
 I keep my heat low (which is not only cost-effective but also better for the environment), I don’t have a car or television set, and my apartment is tiny and sparse and basically in the attic of a building without an elevator.
 The totality of my worldly possessions would fit in a small closet.
 These choices might not be possible or worth it for some people, but they leave me enough extra money each month to do a little bit of travel.
 As for my trip budgeting, I have rarely felt deprived, even in the most expensive cities.
 Here are just a few quick strategies that help me to keep costs low:

 - Staying in hostels or at people’s homes (via couchsurfing and Airbnb) usually costs 0-$30/night, while budget hotels tend to start around $40.
 Some of my friends turn their noses up at hostels, but unless you can afford a 4 or 5-star hotel, your experience at a hostel will often be much cleaner, friendlier, and better-located than at a lesser hotel.
 I wrote about hostel selection in a previous post.
 Meeting people while traveling is also easier at a hostel than in a hotel, and can be both fun and practical.
 For example, I once split a discounted group ticket on a long train ride with a woman I met at a hostel, finding both a travel buddy and a way to save money.
 If the hostels and the “sharing economy” are just not your thing, many nice hotels must now offer frequent promotions to continue competing in the market… so check sites like booking.com to see if you can snag one.